Treatise on the Reintegration of Beings: Characteristic

 Strictly speaking, however, the Treatise itself can not be regarded as Jewish-Kabbalistic.
 The doctrine of the Elect Priests sustained in the style of Christian Cabbalah, and had absorbed many ideas of the followers of this Renaissance movement.
 The final synthesis of these ideas led them to a coherent and orderly scheme, both philosophical and ideological.
 A work written in an apocalyptic style, the main purpose is to describe the spiritual hierarchy of the universe, then to offer the key to understand the still-continuing miserable situation of mankind, and to indicate the way out this situation.

 Christological aspect

 According to Pasqually's teachings, Jesus Christ is the uncreated Word of God through whom the world is created.
 He is the King of Glory, and the Great Architect of the Universe, who is worshiped by Freemasons in their lodges.
-However, there is no indication in the Treatise that Pasqually accepted an orthodox Christian doctrine that Jesus Christ is one of the persons of the Holy Trinity.
-Moreover, judging by the fact that Pasqually was a convinced monotheist, it is likely that the Holy Trinity, precisely in the aspect of tritheism, was rejected by him.
-Proceeding from what is stated in the Treatise, Pasqually taught that God is one, but reveals himself consistently in three different ways, just as human nature is threefold: consisting of soul, spirit and body, united in one human personality.
-Therefore, Christ is a 'way' and a 'mode' of manifestation of one god.
-This view is reflective of Sabellianism.